 Part of that uneasiness of response is related to the fact that the poem is written at a time of contrary attitudes towards food.
 The obesity problem is well recognised with its detrimental effects on overall health and longevity, but there is another movement encouraging people, especially women, to take pride in their body shape and cast aside the crippling media ideals of the perfect slim female form.
 That ambivalence inhabits the poem.

 Agbabi is also writing at a time of growing consciousness of abuse and coercion in sexual relationships and that concern too is reflected in Eat Me.
 It does not take long for what seems like a thoughtful gift – ‘he bought me a cake’ – to turn into suggestions of imperatives and obedience – ‘And I ate, did/ what I was told.’
-That idea develops through the stanzas, the excess food abusing the speaker’s body increasingly clearly a result of her partner’s coercive abuse.
+That idea develops through the stanzas: the excess food abusing the speaker’s body is increasingly clearly a result of her partner’s coercive abuse.
 It is, crucially, ‘his pleasure, to watch me swell like a forbidden fruit.’
 He asks her ‘to get up and walk/ round the bed’ so that he can ‘watch’, he commands her to ‘Open wide’ to pour ‘olive oil’.
 While disturbing, it is hard not to feel a sense of appropriateness at the end of the poem when ‘he drowned/ in my flesh’ with ‘eyes bulging with greed.’
 Yet Agbabi keeps the ambiguity of the reader’s response right to the implications of the final line, where carnal becomes cannibal.